-Julie Rock is an Elite+ Mompreneur member based out of Milton, Ontario.
+Julie Rock is an Elite+ Mompreneur member based out of Milton, Ontario, and has been a dedicated member since 2013.
 She is a talented photographer, specializing in newborn, portraits, and head shots professionally through her company Julie Rock Photography.
 We are excited to share Julie’s Success Story!

 What inspired you to become an entrepreneur?

 Once upon a time ago, I worked in retail, which meant a combination of days, evenings and weekends which was ok, until I was denied a weekend off to celebrate my son’s 1st birthday.
 I then realized that I really didn’t want other people telling me when I had to work and decided to start offering daycare – I was able to set my own hours AND stay home with my son; it was a win-win!
 Little did I know that this was just the start of my journey and that 19 years later I would be a photographer!

 What’s the best part about owning your own business?

 The best part of owning my own business is being able to set my own work days, hours and schedule those around my family!

 I don’t know that I really have a typical day!
 My days are different as I still run a daycare 3 days a week as well as my photography business.
 A typical photography day is returning emails in the morning before my kids get up, doing the morning routine and getting 3 out of 4 kids off to school/on the bus.
 If I have a photoshoot booked that day then my youngest will go to daycare, if not then I spend the morning with my youngest who is still home with me, returning calls and emails and/or editing takes place in the afternoon before I have to go pick up the kids after school.
 Whatever I don’t get finished in the afternoon gets done at night after the kids go to bed.
 That is for the most part what a typical day looks like for me.

 Who do you count on for help?
 Do you have a network of family that answer the call?